w3c/wai-perspective-videos/_perspective-videos/controls.md

 ---
+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after "#".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:"

+title: "Large Links, Buttons, and Controls"
+nav_title: "Large Links, Buttons, and Controls"
 lang: en
-permalink: /perspective-videos/controls/
-ref: /perspective-videos/controls/
-title: Large Links, Buttons, and Controls
+last_updated: 2019-01-23
 order: 5

+# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+# - name: "Jan Doe"   # Replace Jan Doe with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
+# contributors:
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

+permalink: /perspective-videos/controls/    # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr
+ref: /perspective-videos/controls/  # Do not change this
+acknowledgements: /perspective-videos/acknowledgements/ # Do not change this

 description: Short video about large links, buttons, and controls for web accessibility - what is it, who depends on it, and what needs to happen to make it work.
 image: /perspective-videos/img/controls.jpg

+# In the footer below:
+# Do not change the dates
+# Do not translate or change ACKNOWLEDGEMENTS
+# Translate the other words below.
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
 footer: >
   <p><strong>Status:</strong> Updated 23 January 2019. <br><strong>Editor and project lead:</strong> <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>.
 Developed by the <a href="https://www.w3.org/WAI/EO/">Education and Outreach Working Group (EOWG)</a> with support from the <a href="https://www.w3.org/WAI/DEV/">WAI-DEV project</a>, co-funded by the European Commission.
-Updated with support from the Ford Foundation. <a href="../acknowledgements/">Acknowledgements</a>.</p>
+Updated with support from the Ford Foundation.
+ACKNOWLEDGEMENTS.</p>
 ---

 Web accessibility is essential for people with disabilities and useful